Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Introduction

 The structure of this paper is as follows.
-In \cref{sec:setup}, we present the holographic setup with Born-Infeld electrodynamics in the extended phase space. \cref{sec:eom} is devoted to the equations of motion and the numerical procedure.
-The numerical results are presented in \cref{sec:results}, including the dependence of the critical temperature on pressure and the nonlinear parameter, as well as the phase structure analysis and conductivity properties.
-Finally, we summarize and discuss our findings in \cref{sec:conclusion}.
+In Section \ref{sec:setup}, we present the holographic setup with Born-Infeld electrodynamics in the Varying Central Charge framework using the spherical Schwarzschild-AdS black hole geometry.
+Section \ref{sec:eom} is devoted to the equations of motion and numerical procedure.
+The numerical results are presented in Section \ref{sec:results}, including critical temperature dependence, phase structure analysis, and conductivity properties.
+Section \ref{sec:triplet_physics} provides a deep physical discussion of the triplet phenomenon and its implications.
+Finally, Section \ref{sec:conclusion} summarizes our findings and discusses connections to real high-temperature superconductors and possible extensions.